tillkahlbrock/superluminar-website/content/post/prometheus-k8s-service-discovery.md

       app: prometheus-operator-alertmanager
       release: loping-echidna
 ```
-When the above new ServiceMonitor is created, the prometheus-operator recognizes this event and updates the Prometheus configuration stored in a kubernetes secret, so that a new scrape config with a corresponding `kubernetes_sd_config` directive is created.
+When the above new ServiceMonitor is created, the Prometheus-Operator recognizes this event and updates the Prometheus configuration stored in a kubernetes secret, so that a new scrape config with a corresponding `kubernetes_sd_config` directive is created.
-This triggers prometheus to start its internal service-discovery mechanism and scan the respective namespaces for endpoints with the configured labels.
+This triggers Prometheus to start its internal service-discovery mechanism and scan the respective namespaces for endpoints with the configured labels.
 Prometheus then starts to scrape this endpoints and the stores the collected metrics in its time series database.

 ## Conclusion
 The usage of ServiceMonitors allows us to store the monitoring configuration of our apps next to the apps themselves.
-It is also possible to automate the creation of prometheus scrape configuration by using helm charts.
-It is also possible to give the user of the chart the possibility to simply enable or disable metric scraping with a flag, without the need to understand the details of prometheus configuration.
+It is also possible to automate the creation of Prometheus scrape configuration by using helm charts.
+It is also possible to give the user of the chart the possibility to simply enable or disable metric scraping with a flag, without the need to understand the details of Prometheus configuration.